jle64/gnome-pass-search-provider/README.md

 # Compatibility

-This implements the `org.gnome.Shell.SearchProvider2` D-Bus API which seems to be present in GNOME Shell since around 2012 and has been tested with GNOME Shell 3.22-3.30.
+This implements the `org.gnome.Shell.SearchProvider2` D-Bus API and has been tested with GNOME Shell 3.22-3.32.

 # Troubleshooting

-If this does not work for you, make sure to look to wherever GNOME and D-Bus are logging for error messages (in the journal on systemd-using systems).
+If this does not work for you, make sure to look to wherever GNOME and D-Bus are logging for error messages (using `journalctl --user` on systemd-using systems).
 Don't hesitate to open an issue.